 8. Not fully understanding the workers’ compensation settlement process.

-9. Not fully understanding his or her legal rights and the possibility of filing a personal injury lawsuit against a negligent third-party.
+9. Not fully understanding their legal rights and the possibility of filing a personal injury lawsuit against a negligent third-party.

 It is almost impossible for a layperson to ascertain what steps to take in the wake of an injury, or what mistakes to avoid.
-The attorneys at Burg Simpson guide clients through the whole process.
+Our Colorado workers' comp lawyers are here to guide clients through the entire process.

-1. Your employer’s insurance company is responsible to pay all authorized, reasonable, necessary, and related medical expenses that result from your injury.
-These may include, but are not limited to, medical examinations, surgery, assisted transportation, therapy, nursing care, hospitalization, rehabilitation services, prescriptions, home care, pain clinic care, mileage to and from medical appointments and pharmacies, psychological counseling, MRI and CT scans, X-rays, medical supplies, and medical appliances.
+1. Your employer’s insurance company is responsible for paying all authorized, reasonable, necessary, and related medical expenses that result from your injury.
+These can include, but are not limited to, medical examinations, surgeries, assisted transportation, therapy, nursing care, hospitalization, rehabilitation services, prescriptions, home care, pain clinic care, mileage to and from medical appointments and pharmacies, psychological counseling, MRI and CT scans, X-rays, medical supplies, and medical appliances.

 2. If you are injured at work and you need immediate medical attention, the law allows you to travel to the nearest hospital or emergency facility, regardless of whether the facility is your standard, authorized workers’ compensation provider.

 4. Disputes often occur between you and your employer’s insurance carrier about what is reasonable, necessary, and related medical care.
-These disputes may be resolved between the insurance adjuster and your attorney.
+These disputes can be resolved between the insurance adjuster and your Denver workers compensation attorney.
 If there is no resolution, the conflict can be litigated before a judge.

 5. If you are not satisfied with your initial health care provider, it is possible to negotiate for a different provider, as well as for a second opinion from a doctor or surgeon.
 It is very important to discuss this with an attorney within the first 90 days after the date of the injury, if possible.